fachat/csa_ultracpu/README.md

 ### FPGA

-The FPGA is a Xilinx Spartan 3E programmable logic chip.
+The FPGA is a Xilinx Spartan 6 programmable logic chip.
 It runs on 3.3V, so the bus interface has to convert between 3.3V and 5V.
 Compared to previous versions and the Micro-PET, also the RAM and CPU on this board run on 3.3V now.
-I programmed the FPGA in VHDL.
+The FPGA logic here is programmed in VHDL.

 The FPGA programming is actually stored in an SPI Flash Prom, so makes re-creating it even easier compared to the previous versions that used a CPLD - the CPLD required a separate programmer, now a (serial) Flash programmer suffices.